J4ckFr05t/cyberlab-iac/ansible/README.md

 ansible-vault create group_vars/windows_vault.yml
 ```

-You'll be prompted to create a vault password.
+You'll be prompted to create a vault password (use the same one as your DC vault).
 Then add your Windows credentials:

 ```yaml
 ---